Close Menu

 Harlan Coben's Lazarus promotional key art from Prime Video

-When Joel visits his father’s office, one of the patients shows up for an appointment and doesn’t seem to view Joel any differently than his father.
+When Joel visits his father’s office, a patient shows up for an appointment and doesn’t seem to view Joel any differently than his father.
 Of course, they are both Dr. Lazarus, so there is some validity to the miscommunication.
 Then, Joel follows up on the visit out of concern for the woman’s safety, only to realize that she’s been dead for some time.
 Add in that he’s now seeing his dead father, and it’s off to the supernatural races.

 However, this genre-bending series delves deeper than just conversing with the dead.
 The discovery that the patient is dead leads Joel to look into more of his father’s old patients, many of whom have wound up dead.
 As he looks through his files, a string of cold case murders emerges, and he’s forced to confront his father’s legacy and the mystery behind it all.